 The following year she joined the Compton Comedy Company, and spent the next four years plus playing soubrette roles (including Maria in School for Scandal) round the country, as well as in Compton's London seasons.
 I see her touring with Alma Murray, playing Nellie Jedbury in Jedbury jr on the road ...

-She seems to have retired in 1897, which Blakiston soldiered on for more than thirty years longer in theatre, films and radio.
+She seems to have retired in 1897, while Blakiston soldiered on for more than thirty years longer in theatre, films and radio.
 Clementine died at their longtime home at 79 St George's Square at the age of 73, on 13 February 1936.
 Clarence survived her, dying 23 March 1943.

 So there we are.
 One more piece of the puzzle filled in ..